 Simple right?
 Not quite.
 There are a couple of very compelling factors that have somewhat forced this update:

 Firstly, Google has been around for long enough now that it has an assumed authority and complexity amongst the majority of its users.
 In fact you can probably notice from your own usage of Google that you are starting to treat the search engine like a human being.
 Gone are the days where people do not understand how search engines work – an amusing clip released by Google when they rebranded in September 2015 and wanted to show how far they had gone said: “work the Google on the internet machine”.
 Everybody understands Google now and more importantly, searchers now trust Google to understand them if their search queries are more complex than 2 or 3 keywords.
 What does this all mean?
-It means that users are now typing questions are very long searches into Google expecting a highly specific result to be returned.
+It means that users with a question are now typing very long searches into Google expecting a highly specific result to be returned.
 This expectation may have been one of the driving forces behind Hummingbird.

 Secondly, the adoption of smartphones has been mindblowing.
 They now rule our lives.
 But with smartphones comes voice activated search, something that throws the proverbial spanner in the engine.
 Couple voice activated search with this assumed complexity and suddenly Google receives searches that do not mention particular keywords – yet the user expects the same result.
 Yes, whilst we are still typing our search queries may remain reasonably short for the time being, but voice activated search is a completely different ball game.
 It is a very strong argument that Google have seen this coming and made the necessary preparations.

 What does this mean for SEOs?